You have number seven standing by, number eight, but really number six.

 The minority is not the majority.

-They don't control events, they can't control outcomes.
+They can't control outcomes.

 They may have damaged his approval numbers and this sort of thing, but they haven't been able to accomplish what they want to accomplish.

-These these are these are these are horrible moves for these people.
+These are horrible moves for these people.

-So yeah, they're imploding.
+So, yeah, they're imploding.

 Why, we can't stick with them enough.